+The Engagement Team remains the same from the previous years audit.
 The engagement team is led by Mark Hodgson, who has significant experience on Local Authorities and their Pension Fund audits.
 Mark Hodgson is supported by Mark Russell who is responsible for the day-to-day direction of audit work and is the key point of contact for the finance team.